Brusque, Santa Catarina

-Brusque is a city in Santa Catarina, Brazil.
+Brusque is a city in the state of Santa Catarina, Brazil.
 It was founded in 1860, by 55 German immigrants.

 The city was originally called Colônia Itajahy, but on 17 January 1890 it was renamed Brusque after former Santa Catarina province president Francisco Carlos de Araújo Brusque.

 Sports

 The official football team is Brusque Futebol Clube, founded on October 12, 1987.

-Brusque has a strong women's volleyball team in the Brazilian Super League.
+Brusque has a strong women's volleyball team in the Superliga Brasileira de Voleibol.